 We normally expect applicants to offer three full A Levels or an accepted equivalent qualification.
 You can check the University's general entry requirements, including which UK and International qualifications we accept and our English language and mathematics requirements, on our Admissions Requirements webpage.
 This also contains information about our foundation year courses.

 Please note that these represent our typical offer conditions only – we may make different offers in some cases.

 A full list of our formal policies relating to Admissions is available on our Policies webpages.
-This includes our Student Admissions Policy as well as policies on "acceptable" A level subjects, resits, and qualifications taken early.
+This includes our Student Admissions Policy as well as policies on A Level subject combinations, resits, and qualifications taken early.

-You can apply for an undergraduate course at Sheffield via UCAS (the Universities and Colleges Admissions Service).
-Information on how to do this is available on the UCAS website:
+You can apply for an undergraduate course at Sheffield via UCAS (the Universities and Colleges Admissions Service):

 Applications for places on courses starting the following September (except Medicine and Dentistry) should be submitted to UCAS between:

 Applications for places on Medicine and Dentistry courses must be submitted between 1 September and 16 October 2023.